Using talent mapping to break into international markets

 Step 1: Understanding the specific requirements

-We flew to Germany and spent a full day on site meeting the various teams and understanding their culture.
+We flew to Germany and spent a whole day on-site, meeting the various teams and understanding their culture.
 This helped us uncover the small intricacies in their business that made them unique.

-We were incredibly impressed with the company culture and felt very passionate about what they were trying to achieve.
+We were incredibly impressed with the company culture and were passionate about what they were trying to achieve.

 Step 2: Building the team